/uses

 - Dock: TwelveSouth BookArc.
 I only use a single screen so I like to have the laptop in clamshell mode and not where the cats can knock a drink on it.

-- Keyboard: Kinesis Freestyle Edge RGB.
+- Keyboard: Dygma Raise 2.
+A smaller keyboard than the Kinesis but extremely pretty and customisable.
+We’re still learning about each other.
+Previously: Kinesis Freestyle Edge RGB.
 Split keyboards are a huge ergonomic upgrade and the Kinesis is a simple transition (no complex layout/ortho to adapt to)

-- Trackball: Logitech MX Ergo.
-I’ve been Team Trackball for two decades now and have only encountered wrist problems when I used mice.
+- Trackball: Logitech MX Ergo S. I’ve been Team Trackball for more than two decades and have only encountered wrist problems when I was forced to use mice.

 - Microphone: Rode Videomic NTG.
 If I’m on a video call, I want a personal connection and nothing to get between us: that means using a shotgun mic.

-- Lights: Elgato Keylight Air.
-I tend to work late in the evening, from a dark office, so these
+- Lights: Elgato Keylight Airs.
+I tend to work late in the evening, from a dark office, so these stop my looking like I’m in witness protection (though they’re bright enough to look like I’m under interrogation if I don’t turn them down)

 - Chair: Herman Miller Aeron.
 I had one in 2001 at Media Lab Europe and finally capitulated when I found a good secondhand price to replace my (loved) Humanscale Liberty.